AccessAble App Takes the Chance Out of Going Out in the UK

 A new App, AccessAble, has officially launched into the Apple and Google Play Stores.
 Developed by a national disability organisation, it aims to transform the quality and availability of accessibility information.

-AccessAble, originally called DisabledGo, is a national disability organisation and UK's Accessibility Guide.
+AccessAble, originally called DisabledGo, is a national disability organization and UK's Accessibility Guide.
 AccessAble was set up in 2000 by Dr. Gregory Burke as a result of his own experiences as a wheelchair user and disabled walker.
-Today they cover 10,000s of places and their guides are available free at www.AccessAble.co.uk and on the AccessAble App.
+Today they cover 10,000s of places and their guides are available free on the AccessAble App.

 Speaking about the need for the App Disability Blogger, Lucy Wood said;